Udolf15/recommedMeMovies/README.md

 To run the web server on local machine follow these steps:

-Create a virtual environment in the machine using command :``` virtualenv venv``` Before installing from the requirements folder some dependecies is needed to be installed
+Create a virtual environment in the machine using command :``` virtualenv venv``` Before installing from the requirements folder some dependecies are needed to be installed
 ```  pip3 install sudo apt-get install libmysqlclient-dev ```
 ```  pip3 install sudo numpy  ```
 After creating the vitual environment install all the libraries and modules used using command : ``` pip3 install -r requirements.txt ```